orbitmines/archive/projects/Software.md

 ![[Pasted image 20260726154515.png]]

 You might also introduce some loops in this, create some branches, add a few fields in there.
+Our inside joke bein

 The point again being that these terms.
 What is your frontend, what is your backend.
-A
+Are relative once again.
+One of the bigger philosophical results from computer science, is that the requirements for creating a loop in